Five9DeveloperProgram/Five9-Agent-Sup-REST-API-Starter-Kit/README.md

 # Overview

 This is a work-in-progress "how to" with some examples of using the Five9 Agetn and Supervisor REST API endpoints.
+Forked from [Andrew Willey](https://github.com/andrewawilley)

 There are two main documents.
 The first (agent_sup_VCC_boilerplate.html) is the most useful in demonstrating individual sample functionality.
 It can be opened in the same browser as an active Agent session and provides links on the left-hand side that perform some of the most commonly implemented API actions.